smattes/audit-aws-elb/README.md

 ## Required variables with no default

 ### `AUDIT_AWS_ELB_ALERT_RECIPIENT`:
-  * description: email recipient for notification
+  * description: Enter the email address(es) that will receive notifications.
+If more than one, separate each with a comma.

 ## Required variables with default

 ### `AUDIT_AWS_ELB_ALERT_LIST`:
-  * description: alert list for generating notifications
+  * description: Which alerts would you like to check for?
+(Default is all ELB alerts)
   * default: elb-old-ssl-policy

 ### `AUDIT_AWS_ELB_ALLOW_EMPTY`:
-  * description: receive empty reports?
+  * description: Would you like to receive empty reports?
+Options - true / false.
+Default is true.
   * default: true

 ### `AUDIT_AWS_ELB_SEND_ON`:
-  * description: always or change
+  * description: Send reports always or only when there is a change?
+Options - always / change.
+Default is always.
   * default: always

 ### `AUDIT_AWS_ELB_FULL_JSON_REPORT`:
-  * description: notify or nothing
+  * description: Would you like to receive the full JSON report?
+Options - notify / nothing.
+Default is notify.
   * default: notify

 ### `AUDIT_AWS_ELB_OWNERS_HTML_REPORT`:
-  * description: notify or nothing
+  * description: Would you like to receive the AWS owner tag report?
+Options - notify / nothing.
+Default is no / nothing.
   * default: nothing

 ### `AUDIT_AWS_ELB_ROLLUP_REPORT`:
-  * description: notify or nothing
+  * description: Would you like to receive a Summary ELB report?
+Options - notify / nothing.
+Default is no / nothing.
   * default: nothing

 ### `AUDIT_AWS_ELB_DEBUG_REPORT`:
-  * description: notify or nothing
+  * description: Would you like to receive an ELB debug report?
+Options - notify / nothing.
+Default is no / nothing.
   * default: nothing

 ### `AUDIT_AWS_ELB_REGIONS`:
-  * description: list of AWS regions to check.
-Default is us-east-1.
+  * description: List of AWS regions to check.
+Default is us-east-1,us-west-1,us-west-2,eu-west-1.
-  * default: us-east-1
+  * default: us-east-1, us-west-1, us-west-2, eu-west-1

 ## Optional variables with no default

 ### `AUDIT_AWS_ELB_OWNER_TAG`:
-  * description: AWS tag whose value is an email address specifying the owner of the ELB object
+  * description: Enter an AWS tag whose value is an email address of owner of the ELB object.
+(Optional)
   * default: NOT_A_TAG

 ## Optional variables with default

 ### `AUDIT_AWS_ELB_ALERT_NO_OWNER_RECIPIENT`:
-  * description: email recipient for objects with no owner tag if owner tag is enabled
+  * description: Enter the email address(es) that will receive notifications for objects with no owner tag (Optional, only if owner tag is enabled).

 ## Tags
 1. Audit